Wiz 'n' Liz: Plot

 Wiz 'n' Liz takes place on the magical planet of Pum, where a group of "wabbits" (rabbits) have been taken by a spell gone awry and it's the job of two wizards – Wiz and Liz – to rescue them.

 Reception

-A review from the SEGA MegaZone magazine described the game as 'cute, original and very, very fast'.
+A review from the MegaZone magazine described the game as 'cute, original and very, very fast'.
 Amiga Action described the game as 'an all out, fast action platform extravaganza, with nice graphics and sound and an endearing storyline'.